 How To Extend the Life of a Hearing Aid Battery

-If your hearing aid’s battery is malfunctioning, it may be less efficient.
+If your hearing aid batteries are malfunctioning, it may be less efficient.
 When this happens, a visit to your hearing care provider is the best option.
 Audiology and Speech Solutions offers complete audiology services to maximize your hearing aid’s effectiveness.

-Taking care of your hearing aid batteries will save you time and money in the long run.
+Taking care of your batteries will save you time and money in the long run.
 Below are some practical techniques for increasing the life of your batteries:

 - Some hearing aids have an auto-off/on function, but make sure to turn off the device when not in use.